smartcontractkit/chainlink-automation/docs/300_OBSERVER.md

 log event triggers polling instead of a block.
 A custom log event would need to indicate which upkeep needs to be polled.
 The specified upkeep is added to a set of upkeeps needing to be polled and is limited to a polling window.
-This provides the same active window of state observations for the upkeep and abstracts the differences between a full polling observer and a log trigger observer.
+This provides the same results as a polling observer, but at a reduction of total upkeeps polled.

 # Cron Trigger Observer
 A cron trigger observer is a further modification of a log trigger observer in